postsharp/postsharp-emails/metalama-email-course/120-custom-notifiypropertychanged.md

 ![](images/notifypropertychanged1.gif)

-The standard Visual Studio intellisense for this barely does anything.
+The standard Visual Studio's _implement interface_ code fix barely does anything.
 There's still a need to adjust the properties so that they actually raise the event, and the event itself needs to be handled.

 By using Metalama to implement `INotifyPropertyChanged`, all of the additional code required to make this work will be handled.
 You will need to create an aspect to do this, but fortunately, there's a great example of such an aspect in the [Metalama Documentation](https://doc.postsharp.net/metalama/examples/notifypropertychanged).